tsgates/arch-wiki-markdown/wiki/Pacman_Rosetta.md

 eix-test-obsolete

 List packages that were recently added to one of the installation sources, i.e. which are new to it.
-Note: Synaptic has this functionality, however apt doesn't seem to be the provider.

 (none)

 yum list recent

+aptitude search '~N' / aptitude forget-new

 n/a